ganesanarun/type-config/packages/core/CONFIG_FILES.md

 ### Best Practice

-Use Pattern 1 with proper build configuration:
+Use Pattern 1 with a proper build configuration:

 ```typescript
 // Always use this pattern